Manoj-Sh-AI/Manoj-Sh-AI/README.md

 ### 🚀 What I work on at AICOO - Chechout [Here](https://aicoo.ai)

-- Multi-agentic RAG systems for project and risk management, from architecture to deployed FastAPI services
+- Where we build AI agents which connects to all the AI agents to Slack, Emails, etc which inturn increases effeciency in Project Management.
-- ML lifecycle automation (training, evaluation, CI/CD, monitoring, and deployment) for reliable, repeatable delivery
+- I am building **Multi-agentic AI systems** for project and risk management, from architecture to deployed FastAPI services.
-- Deep learning pipelines for medical imaging, including diabetic retinopathy detection from retinal images
+- This system analyzes incomming Emails to identify and filter out the emails containing maximum "Risk" and updates in the db.
 ---

 ### 🔧 Tech I use daily